iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ### Electron Initialization

 The `@beta` API's for desktop applications to use Electron via the `@bentley/electron-manager` package have been simplified substantially.
 Existing code will need to be adjusted to work with this version.
-The class `ElectronManager` has been removed, and it is now replaced with the classes [ElectronBackend]($electron-manager) and [ElectronFrontend]($electron-manager).
+The class `ElectronManager` has been removed, and it is now replaced with the classes `ElectronBackend` and `ElectronFrontend`.

 To create an Electron application, you should initialize your frontend via: